Religion in South Korea: Before 1945

 Before the introduction of Buddhism, all Koreans believed in their indigenous religion socially guided by mu (shamans).
 Buddhism was introduced from the Chinese Former Qin state in 372 to the northern Korean state of Goguryeo and developed into distinctive Korean forms.
 At that time, the peninsula was divided into three kingdoms: the aforementioned Goguryeo in the north, Baekje in the southwest, and Silla in the southeast.
 Buddhism reached Silla only in the 5th century, but it was made the state religion only in that kingdom in the year 552.
 Buddhism became much more popular in Silla and even in Baekje (both areas now part of modern South Korea), while in Goguryeo the Korean indigenous religion remained dominant.
 In the following unified state of Goryeo (918–1392) Buddhism flourished, and even became a political force.

 The Joseon kingdom (1392–1910), adopted an especially strict version of Neo-Confucianism (i.e. Korean Confucianism) and suppressed and marginalised Korean Buddhism and Korean shamanism.
 Buddhist monasteries were destroyed, and their number dropped from several hundreds to a mere thirty-six; Buddhism was eradicated from the life of towns as monks and nuns were prohibited from entering them and were marginalised to the mountains.
 These restrictions lasted until the 19th century.

 In the late 19th century, the Joseon state was politically and culturally collapsing.
 The intelligentsia was looking for solutions to invigorate and transform the nation.
 It was in this critical period that they came into contact with Western Christian missionaries who offered a solution to the plight of Koreans.
 Christian communities had already existed in Joseon since the 17th century; however, it was only by the 1880s that the government allowed a large number of Western missionaries to enter the country.
 Christian missionaries set up schools, hospitals and publishing agencies.
 The royal family supported Christianity.

-During the absorption of Korea into the Japanese Empire (1910–1945) the already formed link of Christianity with Korean nationalism was strengthened, as the Japanese tried to impose State Shinto, co-opting within it native Korean Sindo, and Christians refused to take part in Shinto rituals.
+As the Japanese tried to impose State Shinto during the absorption of Korea into the Japanese Empire (1910–1945), the already formed link of Christianity with Korean nationalism was strengthened, co-opting within it native Korean shamanism, and Christians refused to take part in Shinto rituals.
 At the same time, numerous religious movements that since the 19th century had been trying to reform the Korean indigenous religion, notably Cheondoism, flourished.